klahrich/chiefhustler/content/diary/investing-diary-0011.md

 date: 2022-01-10T10:18:18-05:00
 draft: false
 categories: ["WILD.TO"]
+summary: "Thoughts on compounding in general and how it applies to WildBrain"
 ---

 _Disclaimer: I own shares of the securities mentioned here.
 I may sell these at any time and without notice.
 Nothing here is investment advice.
 Do your own due diligence._